| pick your distro, get ZFS on root

 virsh undefine k8s-worker-3 --nvram

-Using the wg3 data plane for pod networking
+Using WireGuard for pod networking

-# Example: init using wg3 address
+# Initialize using the WireGuard address

 kubeadm init \